bbulkow/FastLED-idf/README.md

 are speed workarounds at Rev0 that get compiled in.
 I change the compiler options to -O2 instead of -Os or -Og.
 Default flash size to 4M, because all the devices I have are 4G.

-Second of all, there be some dragons in the different versions.

-The FastLed RMT code runs in two different modes - it either uses an onboard driver, or it uses the ESP-IDF RMT driver.
-I've found that if you use the driver that was originally written for FastLED, it works great with ESP-IDF 4.0, but crashes horribly in 4.2 and master.
-These are interesting branches because the new S2 version of the ESP32 chip requires those branches.

-It's quite possible that more and more changes will creep in, or that someone will find the flaw that's causing 4.2 to crash.

 # A short plug for Microsoft's WSL